-• Club 7008 sponsored by the Boys and Girl Club of Carbondale.
+Club 7008 - hosted by the Boys and Girls Club of Carbondale.
 The youth meet monthly for the after-school programs.
 Professionals from local businesses present programs on a variety of careers.
 Also, the faculty and students from the Southern Illinois University at Carbondale provide programs.
 In addition, quarterly visits to local companies are provided for the youth-at risk.
-The program is partially funded by the Council for the 4 sixth, 2 seventh, and 1 eighth grade students.
+The program is partially funded by the council for the 4 sixth, 2 seventh, and 1 eighth grade students.

-• Clubs 9110, 9179.
-9183, 9455, 9460 9836, 9871, and 9946 sponsored by Middle Schools.

-The eight clubs are after-school weekly Robotics programs.
-The Clubs utilize program resources from FIRST (For Inspiration & Recognition of Science & Technology) and are financially supplied with seed funds contributed by Boeing.
-Several teachers at each school conduct the programs and the highlight for the Clubs is competing in the local and state Robotics Competitions.
-The Clubs participation consists of: 12 sixth, 42 seventh and 22 eighth graders.
+Clubs 9110, 9179.
+9183, 9455, 9460 9836, 9871, and 9946 - hosted by middle schools.
+The eight clubs are after-school weekly robotics programs.
+The clubs utilize program resources from FIRST (For Inspiration & Recognition of Science & Technology) and are financially supplied with seed funds contributed by Boeing.
+Several teachers at each school conduct the programs and the highlight for the clubs is competing in the local and state robotics competitions.
+The clubs participation consists of: 12 sixth, 42 seventh and 22 eighth graders.

-Three Fires Council, St Charles, IL-5 Clubs & 180 Youth

-Contact: Michael Uchmanowicz (630) 589-9250/ muchmano@bsamail.org
+Three Fires Council, St Charles, IL - 5 clubs & 180 youth Contact: Michael Uchmanowicz | 630-589-9250 | muchmano@bsamail.org

-Club 777 sponsored by the Allegiance Guard.

-The Club meets weekly and features a dance choreography prOgram.
+Club 777 - hosted by the Allegiance Guard.
+The club meets weekly and features a dance choreography pr0gram.
 The girls practice and perform regularly to prepare for dance competitions and careers in the theater.
 The participants are 5 sixth and 4 eighth grader students.

-• Club 1033 sponsored by the Concerned Citizens of Kane County.
+Club 1033 - hosted by the Concerned Citizens of Kane County.
 The program centers around the management and coordination of conducting a Halloween Hike fundraiser.
 The funds raised benefit youth activities of Kane County.
 The youth participants plan the event, raise the funds, and staff the Hike.
-The Council is seeking a new long-term sponsoring organization.
+The council is seeking a new long-term participating organization.
 The participants are: 6 sixth, 4 seventh and 5 eighth grade students.

-• Club 2191 sponsored by the Renz Addition Counseling Center.

-Twice a month, the Club features a variety of career presentations.
+Club 2191 - hosted by the Renz Addition Counseling Center.
+Twice a month, the club features a variety of career presentations.
 Career speakers present topics centered around preparing for future careers and hands-on activities.
-The Career Exploration is Booklet is one of the sources used for the after-school programs.
+The Career Exploration Booklet is one of the sources used for the after-school programs.
 The sessions are attended by 25 sixth and 1 seventh grade students.